kartavya-y/Data_Cleaning_with_mysql/README.md

 # Data_Cleaning_with_mysql
-Cleaning a dataset for exploratory data analysis and visualizations using powerBI
+Cleaning a dataset for exploratory data analysis and visualizations
 ## Before Cleaning
 The following are some of the identitifed problems with the dataset that were subsequently resolved during cleaning